Remy’s Ratatouille Adventure at Epcot (A Resorts Gal Ride Guide)

 Overall, we enjoy this attraction.
 In my opinion, it pales in comparison to Mickey and Minnie’s Runaway Railway.
 But I’m not a fan of wearing 3D glasses, which are required to see the scenes in Remy’s Ratatouille Adventure.
 I am in the minority on this one.
 Guests wait for hours in line to ride this attraction.
 I’ve yet to hear the first complaint about it.

-Hopefully, this review was able to give you a basic overview of the ride without too many spoilers.
-For more rides at Epcot, you might enjoy Living with the Land which is always a favorite.
-Test Track is another thrill ride that is also a sought-after Lightning Lane.
-At the time of this update, Guardians of the Galaxy is the only attraction at Epcot that requires a boarding group or an individual Lightning Lane.
+Hopefully, this review gave you a basic overview of the ride without too many spoilers.
+For more rides at Epcot, you might enjoy Living with the Land, which is always a favorite.
+Test Track is another thrill ride and also a sought-after Lightning Lane along with Guardians of the Galaxy: Cosmic Rewind.
 Other Epcot favorites include Mission: Space and Frozen Ever After.

 In the Comments